 10. Perfect for teams and businesses with multiple offices

-Finally, when you choose inventory software, make sure to pick one that’s built for teams.
+Finally, when you choose asset tracking software, make sure to pick one that’s built for teams.
 If you’ve got tons of people in your office, an app like Sortly will allow you to offer custom user permissions and just-right access to employees.
 If you’re just one or two people, using an app that helps you to grow and scale can save you time, money, and stress in the future.

 Best of all, when users use an app like Sortly from their own account, you’ll automatically have a record of everything that happens to your inventory.
 These item histories can really come in handy, especially if you have questions or concerns.

 Ready to streamline your asset tracking with easy-to-use asset tracking software?
 Try Sortly free today.